build-server-protocol/build-server-protocol/bsp.md

   /** The target’s unique identifier */
   def id: BuildTargetIdentifier

   /** A human readable name for this target.
-May be presented in the user interface.
-Should be unique if possible.
-The id.uri is used if None. */ def name: Option[String]
+    * May be presented in the user interface.
+    * Should be unique if possible.
+    * The id.uri is used if None. */
+  def displayName: Option[String]

   /** The category of this build target. */ def kind: List[BuildTargetKind]

-  /** The set of languages that this target contains */ def languageIds: List[String]
+  /** The set of languages that this target contains.
+    * The ID string for each language is defined in the LSP. */ def languageIds: List[String]

   /** Language-specific metadata about this target.
-See ScalaBuildTarget as an example. */ def data: Option[Json] // Note, `Json` is represented as any in the LSP.
+    * See ScalaBuildTarget as an example. */ def data: Option[Json] // Note, matches `any` in the LSP.
 }

 object BuildTargetKind {
   val Library = 1
-  /** This target can be compiled and tested via method buildTarget/test */ val Test = 2
+  /** This target can be compiled and tested via
+    * method buildTarget/test */
+  val Test = 2
-  /** This target can be tested via method buildTarget/test and may run slower compared to a Test. */ val IntegrationTest = 3
+  /** This target can be tested via method
+    * buildTarget/test and may run slower compared to a Test. */ val IntegrationTest = 3
   /** This target can be run via method buildTarget/run */ val Main = 4